aptech/docs/docs/CR-ols.rst

     === ===============
-    qr  Solves for the parameter estimates using a qr decomposition. svd Solves for the paramer estimates using a singular value decomposition.
+    qr  Solves for the parameter estimates using a qr decomposition. svd Solves for the parameter estimates using a singular value decomposition.
     === ===============

 :__output: (*scalar*), default 1.